 Like Earth, the Moon has a day side and a night side, which change as the Moon rotates.
 The Sun always illuminates half of the Moon while the other half remains dark, but how much we are able to see of that illuminated half changes as the Moon travels through its orbit.The Phases

-Let’s take a look at the individual phases, and how the movements of the Moon and Sun appear to us as we watch from Earth:
+Let’s take a look at the individual phases, and how the movements of the Moon and Sun appear to us as we watch from the Northern Hemisphere on Earth:

 This is the invisible phase of the Moon, with the illuminated side of the Moon facing the Sun and the night side facing Earth.
 In this phase, the Moon is in the same part of the sky as the Sun and rises and sets with the Sun.
 Not only is the illuminated side facing away from the Earth, it’s also up during the day!
 Remember, in this phase, the Moon doesn’t usually pass directly between Earth and the Sun, due to the inclination of the Moon’s orbit.
 It only passes near the Sun from our perspective on Earth.